Violence erupts in Mexico following arrest of Sinaloa cartel leader Ovidio Guzman, son of 'El Chapo'

 ‘Operation Culiacanazo’ previously led to the capture of Guzman on October 17, 2019.
 The scale of violence that erupted in Sinaloa following his detention led to the cartel boss being subsequently released only a few hours later.

-Aeromexico confirmed that flight AM165 was targeted by gunfire as it came in to land at Culiacan Airport.
+Aeromexico confirmed that flight AM165 was targeted by gunfire as it was taxiing for takeoff at Culiacan Airport.
 They confirmed that all its passengers and crew were safe but that the plane had been hit by bullets.

 🚨✈️🇲🇽 Aeromexico confirmed that its flight AM165 in Embraer 190 was also shot in the attack on the #Culiacán Airport. #Sinaloa #Mexico.
 Passengers and Crew are safe, plane have gun shots.#OvidioGuzman#ULTIMAHORA#AirRescue #RescateAereo#AirCrash #AccidenteAereo #planecrash pic.twitter.com/EJRg6RSla4